josephburgess/gust/README.md

 ## Authentication

 Gust uses a proxy api, [breeze](http://github.com/josephburgess/breeze), to fetch weather data.
-This means you no longer need your own OpenWeather API key and can just authenticate with SSO using GitHub.
+This keeps the setup flow pretty frictionless for new users.

 When you first run Gust, it will: